A backward $\lambda$-Lemma for the forward heat flow: Toolbox

 for suitable constants $\rho$ and $\mu$, and a strict contraction on $Z$, namely

 such that the (unique) fixed point $\eta_{z_+}$ is the initial object of interest.
 Use the representation formula~(\ref{eq:representation-formula}) for $T=\infty$ to see that this is indeed true.
-In fact this setup works for any $\mu$ in the spectral gap~(\ref{eq:mu}) of the Jacobi operator $A:=A_x$ and whenever $\rho>0$ is sufficiently small, that is if~(\ref{eq:rho-backward}) holds.
+In fact this setup works for any $\mu$ in the spectral gap~(\ref{eq:mu}) of the Jacobi operator $A:=A_x$, see~\cite{Joa-LOOPSPACE}, and for all $\rho>0$ sufficiently small, that is whenever~(\ref{eq:rho-backward}) holds.
 The map

-has the properties asserted by theorem~\ref{thm:local-stable-manifold-graph}; here $c$ is given by proposition~\ref{prop:semigroup-NEW}.
+has the properties asserted by Theorem~\ref{thm:local-stable-manifold-graph}; here $c=c(\mu)$ is given by Proposition~\ref{prop:semigroup-NEW}.

-\begin{remark}[Unstable manifold] The contraction method also serves~\footnote{see e.g.~\cite[thm.~5.2.1, proof of thm.~5.1.3]{Henry-81-GeomTheory} } to represent the elements of the {\bf local unstable manifold} $W^u(0,\Uu)$ which by definition is the set of end points of all heatflow trajectories $\tilde\eta$ in $\Uu$ which are parametrized by $(-\infty,0]$ and emanate at time $-\infty$ from $0$.
-Given $z_-$ in some ball $\Bb^-=\Bb^-(\rho)\subset X^-$, then the heatflow trajectory $\tilde\eta$ emanating from $0$ and satisfying $\pi_-\tilde\eta(0)=z_-$ is the unique fixed point $\tilde\eta_{z_-}$ of the map defined by
+\begin{remark}[Unstable manifold] The contraction method also serves to represent the elements of the {\bf local unstable manifold} $W^u(0,\Uu)$; see e.g.~\cite[Theorem~5.2.1, proof of Theorem~5.1.3]{Henry-81-GeomTheory}.
+By definition this is the set of end points of all (backward) heat flow lines $\tilde\eta$ in $\Uu$ parametrized by $(-\infty,0]$ and emanating at time $-\infty$ from $0$.
+There is a ball $\Bb^-\subset W^u\subset X^-$ of sufficiently small radius $r>0$ such that the following is true.

+Pick $\gamma\in\Bb^-$ and consider the backward heat flow trajectory $\tilde\eta$ which satisfies $\gamma=\tilde\eta(0)=\pi_-\tilde\eta(0)$.
+(Backward flow invariance of descending disks and $W^u\subset X^-$ imply that $\tilde\eta$ lies completely in $X^-$.)
+Note that $\tilde\eta$ is asymptotic to zero in infinite backward time since $\tilde\eta(0)$ lies in a descending disk.
+By~(\ref{eq:representation-formula}) and the uniqueness Theorem~17 in~\cite{Joa-HEATMORSE-II} for action bounded backward heat flow solutions $\tilde\eta$ is equal to the unique fixed point of the map